nrs-org/novelslop/content/vol_01/chap_13.typ

   After seeing the shocked expressions on the girls' face, he finally stopped talking.

   "Well...
-Maybe this is to advanced."
+Maybe this is too advanced."

   "Erm-, no it's okay, senpai!
 Thanks for your guidance..."